emilypx/appfair.github.io/index.md

 Upon submitting a Pull Request([?](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)) for your [appfair/App](https://github.com/appfair/App) fork's changes, your project will be automatically built, signed, packaged and distributed as a native macOS application via the [appfair/App releases](https://github.com/appfair/App/releases).

-These releases can be browsed, searched, and installed using the macOS [App-Fair/App](https://github.com/App-Fair/App), which acts as the hub for discovering, researching, installing, and updating apps.
+These releases can be browsed, searched, and installed using the macOS the **App Fair.app** catalog browser application, which acts as the hub for discovering, researching, installing, and updating apps.

 The process is completely automated, instantaneous, and free.
 Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing App Fair apps.